 WTO and agriculture

-The WTO Agreement on Agriculture aims at establishing “a fair and market-oriented agricultural trading system”.
+The WTO Agreement on Agriculture aims to establish ‘a fair and market-oriented agricultural trading system’.
 It sets out rules applicable to all WTO members to provide for substantial progressive reductions in agricultural support and protection.
 The agreement was part of the results achieved during the Uruguay Round, making a decisive move towards increased market orientation in global agriculture.

-It consists of general rules that apply to all WTO Members.
-In addition, specific commitments made by individual members, including on agricultural trade and support, as well as tariffs and tariff-rate quotas, are laid down in ‘schedules’.
+In addition to general rules that apply to all WTO members, the agreement also contains specific commitments made by individual members, including on agricultural trade and support, and tariffs and tariff-rate quotas.
+These are laid down in ‘schedules’.

 The Uruguay Round in agriculture replaced many non-tariff measures with ordinary customs duties as well as providing for cuts in tariffs.
-In return, the Agreement on Agriculture provided for the special safeguard mechanism to allow temporary additional tariffs on imports of some agricultural products in case of special circumstances, such as a sudden surge in imports.
-Thirty-eight WTO Members, including the EU, have the right to use special safeguard measures as set out in their schedules.
+In return, the Agreement on Agriculture provided for the special safeguard mechanism to allow temporary additional tariffs on imports of some agricultural products special circumstances, such as a sudden surge in imports.
+38 WTO Members, including the EU, have the right to use special safeguard measures as set out in their schedules.

 Under the Agreement on Agriculture, the use of export subsidies and some other export measures was restricted.
 However, at the Nairobi Ministerial Conference in December 2015, WTO members went much further and agreed to abolish export subsidies.
-Developed countries had to do so with immediate effect (with some transitional periods until end-2020), developing countries by end-2023 and least developed countries by end 2030.
-In addition, the Nairobi Decision imposes disciplines on export credits and export credit guarantees, international food aid and agricultural exporting state trading enterprises.
+Developed countries had to do so with immediate effect (with some transitional periods until the end of 2020), developing countries by the end of 2023 and least developed countries by the end of 2030.
+In addition, the Nairobi Packageimposes disciplines on export credits and export credit guarantees, international food aid and exporting agricultural export state trading enterprises.

 WTO Ministerial Conferences

 - In Bali in 2013, four important steps were taken.
-Members reached an agreement on a temporary “peace clause” with a view to negotiating a permanent solution on public stockholding for food security purposes.
-They also adopted a declaration on utmost restraint in the use of all forms of export subsidies, and expanded the list of ‘General Services’ in the Green Box.
-In addition, a decision was adopted providing for further transparency in tariff-rate quota administration, with mechanism for systematically under-filled quotas.
+Members reached an agreement on a temporary ‘peace clause’ with a view to negotiating a permanent solution on public stockholding for food security purposes.
+They also adopted a declaration on exercising utmost restraint in the use of all forms of export subsidies, and expanded the list of general services in the green box.
+In addition, a decision was adopted providing for further transparency in the administration of tariff-rate quotas, with mechanisms for systematically under-filled quotas.

-- In Nairobi 2015, WTO members continued the work started in Bali and adopted a decision on abolishing export subsidies for farm exports and providing for disciplines on export credits and export credit guarantees, international food aid and agricultural exporting state trading enterprises.
-They also agreed to continue negotiations on agriculture, on public stockholding for food security purposes and market access and a linked special safeguard mechanism for developing countries.
+- In Nairobi in 2015, WTO members continued the work started in Bali, adopting a decision on abolishing export subsidies for farm exports and providing for disciplines on export credits and export credit guarantees, international food aid and agricultural export state trading enterprises.
+They also agreed to continue negotiations on agriculture, on public stockholding for food security purposes and market access, and a linked special safeguard mechanism for developing countries.

-The EU has transformed its agricultural support programme to further develop a market based, fair and transparent policy.
-This process started even before the Uruguay Round and has continued to the present day.
+The EU has transformed its agricultural support programme to further develop a fair and transparent market based policy.
+This process started before the Uruguay Round and has continued to the present day.
 It promotes the use of less trade-distorting policy instruments.
 Most support to farmers is now granted in the form of decoupled direct payments with no obligation to produce.
-The graph below shows the shift in the EU’s policy from Amber Box measures to non-trade-distorting Green Box support.
+The graph below shows the shift in the EU’s policy from amber box measures to non-trade-distorting green box support.
 The other graphs below show developments for other major trading partners.

 The current negotiation round was launched in November 2001 in Doha, Qatar.
-The so-called ‘Doha Round’ or the ‘Doha Development Agenda’ focussed on further liberalising trade, whilst making it easier for developing countries, in particular least developed countries, to integrate into the WTO multilateral system.
+The so-called ‘Doha Round’ or the ‘Doha Development Agenda’ focussed on further liberalising trade, whilst making it easier for developing countries to integrate into the WTO multilateral system.
 Despite the EU's efforts, negotiations in agriculture have stalled.
 Changes in levels of economic development have in particular increased the importance of some developing countries as major exporters and players in agricultural trade.
-Negotiations in particular are blocked due to the lack of readiness from some WTO members to reform their agricultural policies.
+Negotiations are blocked particularly due to the unwillingness of some WTO members to reform their agricultural policies.

 Nevertheless, WTO members continue to negotiate to reform agricultural trade.
-This takes place at Special Sessions of the Committee on Agriculture with a view making proposals for the WTO Ministerial Conference that take place every two years.
+This takes place during special sessions of the committee on agriculture with a view to making proposals for the WTO ministerial conferences.

 EU priorities in agricultural negotiations

-Domestic support: Reducing trade-distorting measures is an important step towards a fair agricultural trading system.
-The EU has transformed its domestic support system which now mostly comprises non-trade distorting measures.
+Domestic support: reducing trade-distorting measures is an important step towards a fairer agricultural trading system.
+The EU has transformed its domestic support system, which now mostly comprises non-trade distorting measures.
 This has improved the functioning of the market for agricultural goods and trade.
 The EU will continue to press for other members to do the same.

-Export competition: The EU considers that further negotiations should build on the steps taken in Nairobi notably as regards further disciplines on export credits and export credit guarantees, international food aid and agricultural exporting state trading enterprises.
+Export competition: the EU believes that further negotiations should build on the steps taken in Nairobi, notably with regard to further disciplines on export credits and export credit guarantees, international food aid, and agricultural export state trading enterprises.